Tobby8629/react-capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-[Victor Chiemerie](https://github.com/Victor-chiemerie) has been of tremendous help so far.
+[Ezkiel-udiomuno](https://github.com/Ezekiel-udiomuno) has been of tremendous help so far.
 Give a ⭐️ if you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- I would also appreciate Nelson Sakwa on behance for the access to his [project](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)), giving the inspiration to do this project

-I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
+- I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>